foxdonut/meiosis-guide/counter_example_with_jquery.md

 To give you a more concrete idea of Meiosis, let's look at a quick example.
 We'll create a simple counter with buttons to increase and decrease the value.

 You can run this example online [here](http://codepen.io/foxdonut/pen/ezYgNo?editors=1010).
 You will also find it in the [meiosis-examples](https://github.com/foxdonut/meiosis-examples/tree/master/examples/counter) repository.
+The example uses jQuery, but remember that Meiosis also works with React, Snabbdom, Mithril, Vue, and Riot.
+In fact, we'll look at the same example with React in the next section.

 ## Creating a Model and a View